stipsan/react-spring-bottom-sheet/README.md

 ### initialFocusRef

-Type: `React.Ref`
+Type: `React.Ref | false`

 A react ref to the element you want to get keyboard focus when opening.
 If not provided it's automatically selecting the first interactive element it finds.
+If set to false keyboard focus when opening is disabled.

 ### blocking